 The key message coming across on Twitter was clearly dare to fail, with discussion around what happens when stakeholders and funders don’t buy into this?
 Of course they are ‘human’ too and are open to failure, but it is not always an easy pill to swallow when public money is involved.

 Unusually early in the day was the crit room session, but it was a very valuable session.
-Unlike crit rooms at some conferences, the panel gave very detailed and comprehensive feedback on the sites.
-First up was The Beaney, a sub-site on the council website which cost about £1,500 – excluding internal staff time which we always do seem to exclude when valuing these things!
+Unlike crit rooms at some conferences, the panel gave very detailed and comprehensive feedback on the websites under the microscope.
+First up was The Beaney, a sub-site on a council website which cost about £1,500 – excluding internal staff time which we always do seem to exclude when valuing these things!
 I found this really useful as it is of a similar scale to the Oxford ASPIRE website, which I manage when I can find a minute!
 They started with the obvious questions of why you need a website, who your audience is, and what purpose it serves.
 Although these questions are obvious, I know that once the site is built we don’t always give these key functions enough focus and continually re-evaluate if we are still serving that purpose.

-The third crit session looked at the new integrated website for National Museums Scotland which created a unified site for the four museums.
-This was of interest as although currently we are very happy with each of our museums having their own distinctive web presence, as they are distinctive museums with distinctive voices, brands and audiences, this may one day be something we in Oxford consider.
-Although there were lots of tips for small improvements it was agreed that they did an amazing job in unifying and cleaning up inherited content.
+The third crit session looked at the new integrated website for National Museums Scotland, which provides a unified site for the four museums.
+This was of interest, as although currently we are very happy with each of our museums having their own distinctive web presence, as they are distinctive museums with distinctive voices, brands and audiences, this may one day be something we in Oxford consider.
+Although there were lots of tips for small improvements, it was agreed that they did an amazing job in unifying and cleaning up inherited content.
 The room also agreed that National Museums Scotland have a particularly strong and consistent voice across their museums, which they attributed to their clear style guidelines – which they have promised to share in the near future.
 On Twitter we discovered that Tate already share their online style guide – some light reading for the train journey home.

 Death of the Organisational Voice

 This was kicked off by a provocation from Joanna Jones from the V&A about what phenomenon like social media have done to the organisational voice.
-She demonstrated with an opening anecdote about how a carefully orchestrated embargoed press release about a major Alexander McQueen exhibition was scuppered by a Twitter post letting the cat out of the bag and directing interested parties to an alternative website for their information – in the age of social media, can organisations control their stories and their online identity?
+She demonstrated with an opening anecdote about how a carefully orchestrated embargoed press release about a major Alexander McQueen exhibition was scuppered by a Twitter post letting the cat out of the bag and directing interested parties to an alternative website for their information.
+In the age of social media, can organisations control their stories and their online identity?

-Joanna felt that they could, but rather than a ‘strategy-free approach to social media marketing’ which can result in organisational ‘broadcasting’, Joanna thought that the role of organisations is to use their ‘authority’ to facilitate conversations.
+Joanna felt that they could, but rather than a ‘strategy-free approach to social media marketing’, which can result in organisational ‘broadcasting’, Joanna thought that the role of organisations is to use their ‘authority’ to facilitate conversations.
 She felt that this is something the V&A hasn’t always been good at, but are getting better at.
 She also quoted the amazing stat that the V&A have 140 active bloggers!!!

 This images does not do this amazing couch justice…